 Where do I meet for my Ninja skills event?

 We will send out an email on the WEDNESDAY prior to your event confirming the exact meeting location, time and instructor contact information.

 What should I bring to my clinic or camp?

 Helmets are mandatory, so make sure to bring one.
 Additionally, we recommend that you bring gloves, pads, a topped-off hydration pack or a couple of full water bottles, and some snacks.
 Oh yeah, and don’t forget your bike and shoes!
-(Please note that lunch is provided at our Camps, but not at our Clinics.
-So if you are attending one of our full-day Int/Adv Clinics in a remote location, it may be advisable to pack a lunch.
-Keep an eye on your email the days prior to your clinic to see if this applies to you.)
+If you are attending one of our full-day or weekend camps in a remote location, consider packing a lunch.
+Keep an eye on your email the days prior to your event with further recommendations.

 Do I need pads?

-Pads are not mandatory at of any of our clinics or camps, but we highly recommend you bring—and use!—them.
+Pads are not mandatory at of any of our clinics or camps, but we highly recommend you bring (and use) them.
 We’ve seen a set of pads give our participants that added level of safety and comfort needed for them to have a light-bulb breakthrough moment.
-Our favorite pads are the lightweight and flexible G form pads.

 What kind of bike do I need?

 Hard-tail or full-suspension, cross country or downhill, 26”, 27.5″ or 29” wheels, disc brakes or cantilever brakes, it doesn’t matter!
 Any kind of mountain bike will do as long as it’s in good working order.